color-js/color.js/README.md

 Warning: To use `import` statements in a browser, your `<script>` needs `type="module"`

+Are you old school and prefer to simply have a global `Color` variable?
+We’ve got you covered!
-Or, if you'd rather just have `Color` as a global variable, the classic way, just include the following script in your HTML:
+Just include the following script in your HTML:

 ```html
 <script src="https://colorjs.io/dist/color.global.js"></script>